collective-soundworks/soundworks/README.md

   - `rowMargin:Number = rowSpacing / 2`
     In the case where the seatmap type is a `'matrix'`, this parameter indicates the physical distance between the venue space and the edge of the matrix (vertically).
 - `getNumPlaces() : Number`
   The `getNumPlaces` method returns a `Number` corresponding to the number of places of the seatmap.
 For instance, if the seatmap is a 4 ⨉ 5 matrix, this would return the number `20` (which is the result of 4 ⨉ 5).
-It doesn't get any argument.
+It doesn’t get any argument.
 - `getLabel(index:Number) : String`
   The `getLabel` returns a `String` corresponding to the label of the place associated with the index `index` in the seatmap.